zudup/coinapi-sdk/README.md

  * Haskel
  * Objective-C

-If you spot something wrong, feel free to make pull request.
+If you spot something wrong, feel free to make Pull Request with proposed changes or create an Issue.